pleasantprograms/CP-DSA-Solutions/README.md

 # CP/DSA Solutions

-My accepted solutions on Codeforces.
+My accepted solutions on various coding websites.
 <br>
 Some files which start with uf might be unfinished.
 <br>